New York Yankees: Three Potential Blockbuster Offseason Trades [Opinion]

 Kyle Schwarber, Chicago Cubs

 Many rumors have connected the Yankees to Chicago Cubs’ young slugger Kyle Schwarber.
-He struggled a bit in 2017 for the Cubs, but heated up a bit down the stretch.
+He struggled a bit in 2017 for the Cubs but heated up a bit down the stretch.
 There is no denying the superstar potential that Schwarber has and playing at Yankee Stadium could be an ideal fit for the former Indiana University star.

 Julio Teheran, Atlanta Braves

 If the Yankees decided to aggressively pursue a trade for a star pitcher, Julio Teheran could be their guy.
 He is coming off of a bit of a down year, but everyone in Atlanta had a rough season.
-Teheran is just 26 years old and could immediately improve the Yankees’ rotation, which is a need heading into 2018.
+Teheran is just 26-years-old and could immediately improve the Yankees’ rotation, which is a need heading into 2018.

 All three of these players could be an ideal fit for the Yankees if they choose to make a blockbuster trade this offseason.
 New York may not want to part with a lot of their young talent, but acquiring any of these three players would make them a much more dangerous playoff contender in 2018.

-Expect to see the Yankees be active this offseason and don’t be surprised if they look into making a blockbuster trade.
+Expect to see the Yankees be active this offseason, and don’t be surprised if they look into making a blockbuster trade.

 [Featured Image by Joe Skipper/Getty Images]